King Roger (opera): Performance history

 In the 21st century, King Roger was given by the Polish National Opera in 2000 and in the same year also in Amsterdam by the Netherlands Opera, conducted by Hartmut Haenchen.
 In 2002, Charles Dutoit conducted the Japanese premiere of the work in a concert version with the NHK Symphony Orchestra in Tokyo, as well as in Prague with the Czech Philharmonic in 2007.
 The Mariinsky Opera Company brought the work to the Edinburgh Festival in 2008 under Valery Gergiev and directed by Mariusz Treliński.

 It was presented in Palermo in 2005 and also by the Wrocław Opera in 2007.
 A subsequent US performance was at the Bard SummerScape festival in 2008.

 Both the Gran Teatre del Liceu in Barcelona and the Opéra National de Paris in Paris, conducted by Kazushi Ono presented it in 2009.
 In 2011, King Roger appeared at the Staatstheater Mainz.
 A new production of the opera was staged in Polish at The Santa Fe Opera on 21 July 2012 with Mariusz Kwiecień in the title role.
 In 2013, King Roger was presented at the 17th Festival Amazonas de Ópera in Manaus, Brazil, with Marcin Bronikowski in the title role.
 In June 2014, a new production was staged at the Wuppertal Opera House in Germany.
 Two performances took place in Boston in March 2015 with the Boston Symphony Orchestra and Charles Dutoit.
 The Royal Opera House, Covent Garden, introduced a new co-production with Opera Australia, conducted by Antonio Pappano, in May 2015.
 The first performance in Australia was shown by Opera Australia in 2017 in Sydney and Melbourne, conducted by Andrea Molino, with Saimir Pirgu as the Shepherd.
+In July 2026, Des Moines Metro Opera presented a new production in Indianola, Iowa, directed by Chas Rader-Shieber, with Christopher Sokolowski as the Shepherd and Alexander Birch Elliott in the title role, marking the centenary of the opera's 1926 premiere.